How to Create Your First Dungeons & Dragons Character With D&D Beyond

 When choosing this method, I recommend enabling Help Text if you're new to D&D Beyond so that you don't miss out on any useful features as you build your character.
 For the sake of this tutorial, I've left the option unchecked.
 Alright, now let's jump in!

+Step 0.
 Character Preferences

 After selecting the Standard method, you'll be taken to the Character Preferences page.

-Standard character builder - character preferences
+Standard Character Builder - character preferences

 • Character Name: Your first character decision!
 Drop in that name you've been thinking of for weeks, or let the Fantasy Name Generator do the heavy lifting for you.

-• Sources: This limits the options you choose from in the character builder to specific sources.
+• Sources: This limits the options you choose from in the Character Builder to specific sources.
 These settings are ideal for customizing your character-building experience to match certain settings or simply keep your character options more manageable.

 • Dice Rolling: You know D&D Beyond has digital dice, right?
 And that they're awesome, right?
 Well, if for some reason you didn't, make sure you keep this option enabled so you can enjoy some wonderfully integrated dice, shared rolls, special effects, and more!

-• Optional Features: Turn these options on to grant access to the new class features and origin options introduced in Tasha's Cauldron of Everything.
+• Optional Features: Turn these options on to grant access to the class features and origin options introduced in Tasha's Cauldron of Everything.

 • Advancement Type: Check with your Dungeon Master to see how they will handle leveling.
 When in doubt, leave this setting as is.
 You can change it later.

-• Hit Point Type: Since D&D Beyond automates the leveling-up process for you, you'll want to make sure you choose how your hit point increases are handled.
+• Hit Point Type: Since D&D Beyond automates the leveling-up process for you, you'll want to make sure you choose how your Hit Point increases are handled.
 Either roll them manually and add them yourself with each new level, or go with the fixed system to have a flat amount calculated for you each time.

-• Use Prerequisites: Sure, the Player's Handbook might say that there are certain requirements for feats and multiclassing, but what does your DM have to say?
+• Use Prerequisites: Sure, the 2024 Player's Handbook might say that there are certain requirements for feats and multiclassing, but what does your DM have to say?
 In most cases, though, it's best to leave these enabled.

 • Show Level-Scaled Spells: Keep this enabled.
 It's helpful for when you're playing a spellcaster.